Legal Apps for iPad and Tablet Users

 Note Everything: This app is a note taking app which allows you to take notes by painting, text or voice.
 You can also share your notes by sending them to a calendar, barcode, Google docs or to a clipboard.
 It is available for tablets and it is free.

 SignDoc: This allows the user to sign documents on their tablet and save or share with someone.
 In addition to allowing the user sign the document with their finger tip or using a stylus, it also allows you to take a picture of the signature and save it on the document.
-It is available for tablets and is free.
+It is available for tablets and smartphone users and is free.

 Fastcase: This app allows the user to search case law for Federal Law, Special Courts and State Law in all 50 states.
 This is available for iPad and tablets and is free.